vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 tasminn āyatane rudram. tr.n. āṅgah. sa mahān r. s.ih. |

-daks.in. ām. m¯urtim āsthāya stauti nityam. kapardinam |
+daks.in. ām. mūrtim āsthāya stauti nityam. kapardinam |

 divaukasas tam abhyarcya bhavanti gaṇapādhipāh. k 15 k

-When the compound daks.in. ām¯urti is dissolved, daks.iṇa is taken as an adjective— sometimes inflected nominally (above), sometimes pronominally (e.g. Kaun. ḍinya ad PS 1.1, quoted in n.
+When the compound daks.in. āmūrti is dissolved, daks.iṇa is taken as an adjective— sometimes inflected nominally (above), sometimes pronominally (e.g. Kaun. ḍinya ad PS 1.1, quoted in n.
 24 on p.
-513)—which shows again that we should read daks.in. ām¯urti as a Karmadhāraya compound.
+513)—which shows again that we should read daks.in. āmūrti as a Karmadhāraya compound.
 However, when dissolved, the original use of the adverb daks.in. ā´ (= daks.iṇena) is ignored.